FeatureImg

 What is an Open Graph image?

-An Open Graph image is the picture platforms pull from your page metadata, usually through the og:image tag.
+An Open Graph image is the picture platforms pull from your page metadata, usually through the og:image tag defined by the Open Graph protocol.
 It appears in link previews on social networks, messaging apps, Slack-style tools, and many CMS preview panels before publish.

 The image does not replace your page content.
 It is a compact visual summary: often a title, a short subtitle, and simple brand cues.
 Because previews are small, size and contrast matter more than decorative detail.